 Your employer chooses the investment vehicles that are available in your 401k, which are often mutual funds.
 This makes investing simpler because you don’t have to pick stocks and bonds yourself—the options have already been narrowed down for you.
 I’m a freelancer so I don’t have an employer-sponsored 401k, but my spouse does.

 The options in my partner’s 401k were mainly Vanguard mutual funds, so we chose a target date fund based on our desired retirement year.
 This type of fund is designed to have the right level of risk for investors in a certain age bracket, and will automatically readjust and become more conservative as the target retirement date approaches.
 Investing in this kind of fund ensures we’re striking the right balance between risk and reward for our stage in life without having to rebalance our portfolio ourselves.
 Although target date funds do come with modest management fees, it’s likely worth it if you prefer a hands-off investing approach like we do.
+Typically, a 401k retirement account is relied on by most.
+However, a great way to protect against inflation, governments, and still receive tax benefits is changing from a 401(k) to gold ira to protect the future of your finances.

 Robo-Advisors Simplify Investing